Mueang Bueng Kan district: Geography

 Building of the Fifth Thai–Lao Friendship Bridge began in 2020.
-Construction of the bridge at about 4km west of the city centre is expected to take 3 years for a completion in 2023.
+Construction of the bridge at about 4 km west of the city centre is expected to take 3 years for a completion in 2023.
 The project will link the cities of Bueng Kan in Thailand and Bolikhamxai in Laos across the Mekong River.
 Its cost will be around US$130.3 million.
 Thailand has agreed to payUS$25.47 million and Laos is covering about US$46.13 million..
-The bridge will enable Vietnam to be reached by road from Thailand through Laos over a distance of only 150km.
+The bridge will enable Vietnam to be reached by road from Thailand through Laos over a distance of only 150 km.
 Already existing Thai-Lao Friendship Bridges link Nong Khai province with Vientiane Prefecture (First Thai–Lao Friendship Bridge; Mukdahan with Savannakhet (Second Thai–Lao Friendship Bridge); Nakhon Phanom with Thakhek (Third Thai–Lao Friendship Bridge); and Chiang Rai province with Houayxay (Fourth Thai–Lao Friendship Bridge).

 Administration

 The district is divided into 12 sub-districts (tambons), which are further subdivided into 131 villages (mubans).
 Bueng Kan is a town municipality (thesaban mueang) which covers tambon Bueng Kan and Wisit.
 Non Kheng, Ho Kham, Khok Kong, Khai Si and Noeng Loeng are sub-district municipalities each covering the whole same-named sub-district.
 There are a further five tambon administrative organizations (TAO) for those sub-districts not covered by municipalities.